Middle School Course Offerings

 High School Math

-Please note that OOM31A and OOM31B are separate one-semester courses.
+Please note that these are separate one-semester courses.
 Students must take both courses to complete a full year of Algebra 1.

 Algebra 1, Semester A, is a single-semester course designed to build, develop, and periodically assess your subject-matter knowledge while strengthening your mathematical skills.
 Linear relationships are a main focus of this course.
 You will graph, create, and solve linear equations and apply function notation to describe linear relationships.
 You will also study linear transformations and represent linear data using scatter plots and mathematical models.
 You will write and solve systems of linear equations and inequalities.
 At the end of this course, you will represent, compare, and analyze datasets in a variety of contexts.